GroovyCarrot/Polymerase/README.md

-## GCDependencyInjection
+## Polymerase

-##### A dependency injection framework for iOS and OS X, with easy Storyboard integration, and parameter support.
+##### A service-oriented, Objective C and Swift dependency injection framework, for macOS and iOS.

+Features dynamic Xcode storyboard integration for services and parameters.

 This framework provides a dependency injection container class (`GCDIDefinitionContainer`) that has a standardised way of defining services (objects) within the application.
-The premise is quite simple: all you have to do, is inform the container how to construct your service, for when it is requested.
+The premise is quite simple: you have to tell the container how to construct your service, for when it is asked for.
 A service may require other services to be injected into it via the initialiser, or setters.

 Services in the container are assigned identifiers, which are used to create references to them.
 A service definition is added to the container using the